COLLEGE RECRUITING GUIDE

 Recruiting video is playing an increasingly important role for both families and college coaches today.
 Video allows college coaches to get an insight into your skills when you are not afforded the opportunity to play in front of a college coach in person.
 While nothing replaces performing in front of a college coach, a good video coupled with strong recommendations from qualified coaches that are familiar with your skills and ability can often be the deciding factor as to whether or not a college coach chooses to recruit you or chooses to pursue you further.
 In order to get the most out of your video, it's important to follow several rules when providing video:

 (1) Keep the video short.
-College coaches do not have time to watch a 2-hour game tape.
+College coaches do not have time to watch 2-hour game tape.
 Most coaches want video between 5 and 15 minutes long and will often request full game tape after they have sampled your highlights first.
 You have to remember they are often receiving several hundred tapes a year and your tape has to be short and to the point.

 (2) If sending a DVD, make sure the video is clearly labeled with your name, address, phone number, school name, graduation year, jersey number, jersey color, e-mail address and possibly your SAT/ACT scores, and GPA.
 You would be amazed that recruits are still sending video to coaches and the coach has no idea what player they are supposed to watch and there is often no contact info on the tape.

 (3) Be realistic.
 While many coaches have recruited players off of video and recommendations, other coaches still need to see you play in person.
-A video is often the first step in getting a college coaches attention and getting them interested in making an effort to see you play in person.
+A video is often the first step in getting a college coach's attention and getting them interested in making an effort to see you play in person.
 It doesn't happen for every athlete and every coach and there will be instances where a coach will not pursue you further even when you have provided them a compelling video.

 Remember, the coach is in contact with hundreds of recruits and if they do not feel you are a match or do not feel they have the ability to see you play in person, your recruiting process for that school may come to an end.